llmerlos/fleetfeather-deck-tracker/README.md

 ```

 ## Legal
-LoR Database Builder was created under Riot Games' "Legal Jibber Jabber" policy using assets owned by Riot Games.
+Fleetfeather Deck Tracker was created under Riot Games' "Legal Jibber Jabber" policy using assets owned by Riot Games.
 Riot Games does not endorse or sponsor this project.